northeastern-datalab/rankhow/Readme.md

 ## Acknowledgement

-Some code for the database parser and the tuple and relation data structure are originally from the [any-k repository](https://github.com/northeastern-datalab/anyk-code) by [Nikos Tziavelis](https://ntzia.github.io/).
+Some code for the database parser and the tuple and relation data structure are originally from the [any-k repository](https://github.com/northeastern-datalab/anyk-code) by Prof. [Nikos Tziavelis](https://ntzia.github.io/).
 Thank you Nikos for sharing your code!

 The NBA data were obtained on February 17, 2024, from the great baseketball stats and history website [Basketball Reference](https://www.basketball-reference.com/).